eernstg/typer/README.md

 MySet<X> iterableToSet<X>(MyIterable<X> iterable) =>
     iterable.typerOfE.callWith(<Y>() {
-      iterable as MyIterable<Y>;
-      var first = iterable.first as Y;
-      return MySet<Y>(first) as MySet<X>;
+      return MySet<Y>(iterable.first as Y) as MySet<X>;
     });

 void main() {
   // Assume that we do not know the precise type of `iterable`.
   MyIterable<Object?> iterable = MyList<int>(42);

-  // Create a set with the same element type as `iterable`. var set = iterableToSet(iterable);
+  // Now we want to create a set with the same element type. var set = iterableToSet(iterable);
   print(set.runtimeType); // 'MySet<int>'.
 }
 ```

 This kind of code isn't particularly convenient.
 For example, we have to
-"manually tell the type system" that the run-time type of `iterable` is
+"manually tell the type system" that `iterable.first` has the type `Y`.

-actually a subtype of `MyIterable<E>`.
-We do this by executing
-`iterable as MyIterable<Y>`.
+This is indeed true because `Y` will be the actual type argument of
+`iterable`, but the type system cannot make that connection.
+(It would
+take a full-fledged language mechanism to be able to know this in the type
+system.)
+Still, the fact that `Y` is guaranteed to be the actual type
+argument of `iterable` allows us to write type casts that are guaranteed to
+succeed.
+And the point is that we can now _use_ that actual type argument
+because it's available as `Y` in the body of the function literal.

-However, the point is that it is not possible to get access to the value of
+The crucial insight is that it is not possible to get access to the value
-a type variable of an existing object unless we have _something_ inside the
+of a type variable of an existing object unless we have _something_ inside
-body of the class of that object.
-The `typerOfE` getter is a quite general
+the body of the class of that object.
+The `typerOfE` getter is a quite
-tool for this purpose.
+general tool for this purpose.

 This means that you can do things that you otherwise can't do.

-We'd use
-well-known abstraction techniques to make it look nice, e.g., by writing a
+To handle the inconvenience, we'd use well-known abstraction techniques to
+make it look nice, e.g., by writing a reusable function like
-reusable function like `iterableToSet`.
+`iterableToSet`.